ybcoin/php-mmcfe-ng/README.md

 Donations
 =========

-I was hoping to keep this out of the README but apparently people remove or change the LTC address at the bottom of the page.
-For those of you finding my project and are willing to appreciate the work with some hard earned LTC feel free to donate to my LTC address: `Lge95QR2frp9y1wJufjUPCycVsg5gLJPW8`
+I was hoping to keep this out of the README but apparently people remove or change the YBC address at the bottom of the page.
+For those of you finding my project and are willing to appreciate the work with some hard earned YBC feel free to donate to my YBC address: `YkjQUvyPf415sSjEdUZxb5UYccJcjcxZ7W`

 Donors
 ======